Noth3r/simple-blog/README.md

 ## Getting Started

+First, add token into .env file, you can get the token from [gorest](https://gorest.co.in)

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev